 2) Tibetan Locals and their Culture

-Besides, Buddha, the preacher of peace, Tibetan people have keen faith in Mountains.
-All over Tibet, we can readily spot pilgrims spinning prayer wheels and circumbulating around temples, monasteries, and mountains.
+Besides, Buddha, the preacher of peace, Tibetan people have keen faith in the Mountains.
+All over Tibet, we can readily spot pilgrims spinning prayer wheels and circumambulating around temples, monasteries, and mountains.

-In spite of the grandeur of the scenery, the most cherishing experiences of Tibet are likely to come from locals’ tales.
-Be it’s the yak-butter tea offered to you from a monk in a monastery in a far-flung village or a spontaneous gathering with a herding family on the bank of a remote lake, you are bound to bid farewell to Tibet with thoroughgoing insights and appreciation into their unique yet interesting cultural identity.
+Despite the grandeur of the scenery, the most cherishing experiences of Tibet are likely to come from locals’ tales.
+Be it the yak-butter tea offered to you by a monk in a monastery in a far-flung village or a spontaneous gathering with a herding family on the bank of a remote lake, you are bound to bid farewell to Tibet with thoroughgoing insights and appreciation into their unique yet interesting cultural identity.

 3) Unique Festivals of Tibet